Elhadi Adam

+Elhadi Adam Elhadi (الهادي آدم الهادي), or Elhadi Adam Elhadi (1927-30 November 2006), was a Sudanese poet and songwriter most famously known for writing ‘Aghadan alqak’ famously sung by Om Kalthoum.

-Career
+Life & Career

+Born in El-Helalelih village, Al Jazirah state in central Sudan on the bank of the Blue Nile, Adam continued his later studies at the Scientific Institute (now Omdurman Islamic University) in Omdurman and afterwards worked for several Sudanese newspapers.

-He joined Al-mahad Al-elaamy or Institute (now Omdurman Islamic University) in Omdurman and after he graduated he worked in many Sudanese newspapers.
-He later received a scholarship to complete his education in Egypt in Dar Al-eloom or the Housing of Science in Cairo; he received a diploma in Education and psychology from Ain Shams University in Cairo and then returned to Sudan and worked as a teacher in many Sudanese towns.
-One of his poems, called El-Helalelieaa, was a part of the curriculum in intermediate school.
-The poem talks about his homeland, El-Helalelieaa village, and how he is suffering from nostalgia for his village.
+He received a scholarship to complete his education in Egypt in Dar Al-Eloom (the House of Science) in Cairo.
+Further, he obtained a diploma in Education and Psychology from Ain Shams University in Cairo and then returned to Sudan to work as a teacher in several Sudanese towns.
+One of his poems, called El-Helalelih became part of the curriculum in intermediate schools.
+The poem talks about his hometown, El-Helalelih village, and how he is suffering from nostalgia for his village.

-Elhadi became well known in Sudan and in Arab world when his poem (Aghadan Algak) Is It Tomorrow we shall meet? was sung by the pioneer Egyptian singer Umm Kulthum.
-The poem was selected by the diva Umm Kulthum among tens of poems offered to her during her visit to Sudan in 1968.
-She was delayed to singing this song written by Al-Hadi because of the death of Gamal Abdel Nasser, but later sang it in May 1971 on stage of the Cinema "Giser en-nīl" or Nile Palace, which was composed by Egyptian composer Muhammed Abdelwahab.
+Elhadi Adam rose to prominence in Sudan and the Arabic speaking world when his poem Aghadan Algak (Is it tomorrow we shall meet?) was sung by the renowned Egyptian singer Umm Kulthum.
+The poem was selected by Umm Kulthum among tens of poems offered to her during her visit to Sudan in 1968.
+Because of the death of Egyptian president Gamal Abdel Nasser, she only sung the lyrics written by Elhadi and set to music by Egyptian composer Mohammed Abdel Wahab in May 1971 in the cinema Gisr en-Nīl.

-Elhadi Adam is considered by critics as one of the greatest poets not only of Sudan but of the Arab world as well.
+Elhadi Adam is considered by critics as one of the greatest poets in the Arabic speaking world.
 Even though he belonged to the old school of poets, he is still considered contemporary.